How to Sign Up for Traffic School: Quick and Easy Steps

 Here’s what to do:

-• Check your court’s website for submission instructions
+• Check your court’s website for submission instructions.

-• Mail or deliver the certificate in person
+• Mail or hand-deliver the certificate.

 How It Affects Your Driving Record